-- 1. The proposed Camden I Wind Energy Facility Grid Connection up to 132kV Powerline (alternative 1) and associated infrastructure (substation alternative 2), near Ermelo, within Msukaligwa Local Municipality, in the Mpumalanga Province, is approved as per the geographic coordinates cited in the table above. - 2.
+- 1. The preferred alternative (alternative 2) for the 132kV grid connection for Camden II Wind Energy Facility (WEF) and associated infrastructure on Portions 1 and 2 of Welgelegen Farm No. 322, Portions 0, 2 and 3 of Adrianople Farm No. 296, Remainder of Portions 1, 2 and 9 of Mooiplaats Farm No. 290 and Portion 14 of Mooiplaats Farm No. 290\near Ermelo within Msukaligwa and Dr Pixley Ka Isaka Seme Local Municipalities in Gert Sibande District Municipality in Mpumalanga Province is approved as per the geographic coordinates cited in the table above. - 2.
 Authorisation of the activity is subject to the conditions contained in this Environmental Authorisation, which form part of the Environmental Authorisation and are binding on the holder of the authorisation. - 3.
 The holder of the authorisation is responsible for ensuring compliance with the conditions contained in this Environmental Authorisation.
 This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant, or person rendering a service to the holder of the authorisation. - 4.
-The activities authorised may only be carried out at the property as described above. - 5.
+The activities authorised must only be conducted at the property as described above. - 5.
 Any changes to, or deviations from, the project description set out in this Environmental Authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
 In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further Environmental Authorisation in terms of the regulations. - 6.
-The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place. - 7.
-This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
-If commencement of the activity does not occur within that period, the authorisation lapses and a new application for Environmental Authorisation must be made for the activity to be undertaken.
+The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place.

-- 8. Construction must be completed within ten (10) years of the commencement of the activity on site. - 9.
+- 7. This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
+If commencement of the activity does not occur within that period, the authorisation lapses and a new application for Environmental Authorisation must be made for the activity to be undertaken. - 8.
 Commencement with one activity listed in terms of this environmental authorisation constitutes commencement of all authorised activities.

-Notification of authorisation and right to appeal.
+Notification of authorisation and right to appeal

-- 10. The holder of the authorisation must notify every registered interested and affected party, in writing and within 14 (fourteen) calendar days of the date of this Environmental Authorisation, of the decision to authorise the activity. - 11.
-The notification referred to must - 11.1. specify the date on which the authorisation was issued, - 11.2. inform the interested and affected party of the appeal procedure provided for in the National Appeal Regulations, 2014, - 11.3. advise the interested and affected party that a copy of the authorisation will be furnished on request; and - 11.4. give the reasons of the Competent Authority for the decision.
+- 9. The holder of the authorisation must notify every registered interested and affected party, in writing and within 14 (fourteen) calendar days of the date of this Environmental Authorisation, of the decision to authorise the activity. - 10.
+The notification referred to must - 10.1. specify the date on which the authorisation was issued, - 10.2. inform the interested and affected party of the appeal procedure provided for in the National Appeal Regulations, 2014, - 10.3. advise the interested and affected party that a copy of the authorisation will be furnished on request; and - 10.4. give the reasons of the Competent Authority for the decision.